voxelius/voxelius/documentation/hierarchy.md

-# Source code tree file structure
+# Source code tree file hierarchy
 * `assets`:  generic assets for the built development version of the game to use.
 * `documentation`:  documentation for developers and plain curious people.
 * `external`:  external dependencies (a lot of them).